textpattern/textpattern.github.io/tags/site_slogan.md

 <txp:site_slogan />
 ~~~

-The **site_slogan** is a *single* tag which is used to output the site's tagline (labeled as 'Site slogan' in the [Preferences panel](/administration/preferences-panel)).
+The **site_slogan** is a *single* tag which is used to output the site's tagline (labeled as 'Site slogan' in the Preferences panel).

-The slogan is a brief (255 characters maximum) tagline or description of your site which can be used, for example, in XML feeds.
+The slogan is a brief (255 characters maximum) tagline or description of your site which can be used, for example, in XML feeds or site browser headers.

 ## Attributes

-This tag has no attributes.
+This tag has no attributes of its own.

+{% include atts-global.html %}

 ## Examples